bottlerocket-os/bottlerocket/SECURITY_FEATURES.md

 There is no package manager database or shared filesystem tree that can become corrupted and make the process non-deterministic.

 Our philosophy for variants is that the right time for an unexpected major version update to the kernel or orchestrator agent is "never".

+#### Kubernetes variants

 Each Kubernetes variant will be supported for approximately one year after it is first released.
 This follows the [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html) support policy.
 Newer LTS releases of the kernel may be introduced in newer variants, but not in older ones.

 We provide [a Kubernetes operator](https://github.com/bottlerocket-os/bottlerocket-update-operator) for automated updates to Bottlerocket.
 We recommend deploying it on your Kubernetes clusters.

+#### ECS variant

+We currently have a single variant for Amazon ECS.
+Newer LTS releases of the kernel may be introduced in newer variants, but not in the current one.

+We provide [an updater](https://github.com/bottlerocket-os/bottlerocket-ecs-updater) for automated updates to Bottlerocket.
+We recommend deploying it on your ECS clusters.

 ### Immutable rootfs backed by dm-verity